Failed Health Screening COVID-19 Related Leaves

 This leave type is specific for employees who have failed their Daily Health Screening.

-Employees are eligible for an initial two weeks of leave to cover the self-quarantine period.
-If symptoms are experienced after two weeks, the leave can be extended for up to ten additional weeks as covered by the Family and Medical Leave Act (FMLA).
+Employees are eligible for an initial ten business days of leave to cover the self-quarantine period.
+If symptoms are experienced after ten business days, the leave can be extended for up to ten additional weeks as covered by the Family and Medical Leave Act (FMLA).